Sydney-Informatics-Hub/training.blockchain/_episodes/02-intro.md

 teaching: 10
 exercises: 0
 questions:
-- "What is a Blockcahin"
+- "What is a Blockcahin?"
 - "How is that related to a Bitcoin?"
 - "What is a Smart Contract?"
 objectives: